 Police: Pedestrian killed in west Las Vegas crash involving cargo van, sedan

-A pedestrian was killed in a crash Wednesday evening in the west Las Vegas Valley involving a cargo van and a sedan.
+A pedestrian was killed in a crash in the west Las Vegas Valley involving a cargo van and a sedan.

 A pedestrian was killed in a crash Wednesday evening in the west Las Vegas Valley involving a cargo van and a sedan, according to the Metropolitan Police Department.